(864) 421-9999 info@synterracorp.com

 Carbon monoxide detectors are also available and can be quickly installed in your home or workplace.
 These detectors, which work similarly to fire detectors, are relatively inexpensive and can quickly detect and alert you so everyone in the building can step outside for fresh air.
 If the alarm does go off and someone is experiencing symptoms, call 911 and do not reenter the home.
 If no symptoms are experienced, call a professional to check the space.

 SynTerra professionals hope you have a happy and healthy holiday and that these tips can be useful throughout winter.
-Please contact Paul Tarquinio or Bill Husk for further assistance regarding health and safety topics.
+Please contact Paul Tarquinio for further assistance regarding health and safety topics.
 Our experts can assist individuals or teams with safety programs, hazard assessments, PPE selection, or general training.